 You can still enjoy a glass of self-made delicious fruit juice as long as it’s diluted with water.
 Make sure to avoid overactive acidic fresh juices, such as orange and grapefruit, as these can irritate your bladder and cause adverse effects on your urinary health.

-Yogurt is not only refreshing, but it is a great addition to a fruit salad and it is a great food for bladder health too.
-It is full of probiotics that promote a healthy bladder and urinary health.
+Yoghurt is not only refreshing, but it is a great addition to a fruit salad and it is a great food for bladder health too.
+It is full of probiotics that promote healthy bladder and urinary health.